r-spatial/spatialreg/docs/reference/ML_models.md

 - compiled_sse::

-  default FALSE; logical value used in the log likelihood function to choose compiled code for computing SSE
+  default FALSE for `lagsarlm` but TRUE for `errorsarlm` as sum of squared error (SSE) calculation is more demanding; logical value used in the log likelihood function to choose compiled code for computing SSE

 - Imult::